Centers of Gravity Calculator

 • Enter field Group in table Customers.

-• Activate constraint "Customer groups" under section Parameters & constraints - subsection Constraints, and rerun.
+• Activate constraint "Customer groups" in section Parameters & constraints - Constraints, and rerun.

 Intro